eventql/eventql/doc/collecting-data/high-volume-timeseries.md

 =====================

-EventQL is an excellent fit to store high volumes of timeseries-structured data like metric, tracking data, logfiles, sensor measurements or other machine-generated data.
+EventQL is an excellent fit to store high volumes of timeseries-structured data like metrics, tracking data, logfiles, sensor measurements or other machine-generated data.

+*To get the best performance when handling large arrival rates of new data, please see the "Settings for High Volume Timeseries Data" section below.*

 ### Timeseries Queries

 When you have set up the table as described below, EventQL can perform efficient scans on time ranges.

-For example, this query will only have to read the subset of data that was written in the last 24 hours:
+For example, this query will only have to read the subset of data that was written in the last 24 hours, regardless of the total table
+size:

     SELECT time, event_id, ...
     FROM high_volume_logging_data